 There are times when business and individuals struggle to pay their VAT and tax bills on time for a variety of reasons.
-This may be due to unexpected costs, reduced seasonal income or lack of general cashflow to name a few.
+This may be due to unexpected costs, such as the increase in corporation tax rates, reduced seasonal income or lack of general cashflow to name a few.

 When a Vat or Tax bill is due, HMRC will expect you to pay it straight away if they think you have the financial means to do so.